Explicit transport families with one encrypted data contract.

 - The relay is a fallback, not a trust anchor.

-- Noise XX is required on every path.
+- Noise is required for RPC/data payloads on every approved path.

 Keep the remote path explicit, regardless of transport.

-USB, WebRTC, and relay all share the same Noise XX boundary.
+USB, WebRTC, and relay keep the same Noise-protected data boundary.